Rafucho25/keyboard-amazfit-devices/README.md

 * Alphabetic keyboard.
 * Numeric keyboard.
 * Support uppercase and lowercase letters.
+* Symbols keyboard.

 ## Future updates
-* Add symbols keyboard.
+* Add more keyboard layouts.
-* Support for GTS 4, GTS 4 mini and GTS 3.
 * Improve the quality of the code.

 Let me know if you have any ideas or recommendations.